cindyfang70/cindyfang70.github.io/index.md

 ## Hi, I'm Cindy
-I'm an undergrad at the University of Toronto.
+I'm a fourthy-year undergrad studying Bioinformatics and Computational Biology at the University of Toronto.